Re-Opening COVID FAQ's

 - Reduces class sizes providing plenty of space between desks

 - Hand sanitizers & cleaning spray in each room and hand sanitizers throughout the school building

-- All lessons will start later to allow for travel during quieter periods.
-Different classes will start at slightly different times, so the entrance and corridors of the school don’t get too crowded.
+- All lessons may start later to allow for travel during quieter periods.
+Different classes may start at slightly different times, so the entrance and corridors of the school don’t get too crowded.
 We will advise you of your class start time ahead of your first day.

 - Break times will be different for each class to avoid too many people moving around the building at the same time and to avoid mixing with students from other classes.

 - There will be additional cleaning throughout the building and classrooms will be sanitized at the end of each session

 - We will operate separate entry and exit points to the school building and stairs and corridors will be clearly marked to allow one-way traffic around the building.